wildsy/website-labschool-upi-pwk/README.md

 # Website-Labschool-UPI

-70% Prototype
+85% Prototype

 Things to do:
-- Hover text on hero carousel
-- Admin Databases for Students Data
+- Admin Databases for Teachers and Students Data
-- Responsiveness
+- Responsiveness 70%